 The Foxtel Sports Combo pack offers every NRL match live, in HD, and ad-break free from whistle to whistle for all rounds.
 This is more than double the live NRL matches found on Free to Air TV (Channel 9).
 In other words, one of the best Pay TV deals for sports fans.

 The previous season saw the launch of the new dedicated Foxtel Rugby League channel, which gives League fans the sort of 24/7 coverage that AFL fans have enjoyed for years on the acclaimed Fox Footy channel.

 How can you access it?

-First, you need to sign up for Foxtel Now; a two-week obligation-free trial is available for new customers.
+First, you need to sign up for Foxtel Now; a 10 days obligation-free trial is available for new customers.